amazon Tokyo 42 reviews

 1. Soundtrack

-The sound effects are well-executed, adding to the intensity of the combat and the atmosphere of the city.
-The dynamic audio helps convey the scale of the battles and the impact of the player’s actions.
+The sound effects are perfectly executed, adding to the intensity of the battles and the atmosphere of the city.
+The dynamic audio helps to emphasize the scale of the battles and the impact of the player’s actions.

 Reception and Impact